Distributed Set-Based Observers Using Diffusion Strategies

-\textbf{Set-membership-based observers:} Unlike interval observers, which are based on observer gain derivation, set-membership-based observers intersect the set of states consistent with the model and the set consistent with the measurements to obtain the corrected state set \cite{conf:intervalVSset-membership}.
-One early example of set-membership-based observers is a recursive algorithm bounding the state by ellipsoids \cite{conf:1968}.
-Another early example based on normalized least-mean-squares (NLMS) is presented in \cite{conf:setmem4LMS}.
-A set-membership state estimation algorithm based on DC-programming is proposed in \cite{conf:setmem1dcprogramming}.
-Authors in \cite{conf:set_mem_discriptor} considers linear time-varying descriptor systems for set-membership estimation.
-Set-memberships observers for nonlinear models are investigated in \cite{conf:setmem5,conf:setmem6,conf:setmem7,conf:setmem8,conf:set-mem-event}.
-They are also used in applications such as underwater robotics \cite{conf:setmem2water}, a leader following consensus problem in networked multi-agent systems \cite{conf:setmem3eventleader} and localization \cite{conf:setloc}.
-Authors in \cite{conf:disevent} consider a class of discrete time-varying system with an event-based communication mechanism over sensor networks.
-Interconnected multi-rate system is considered in \cite{conf:intermulti}.
+\textbf{Strip-based observers:} Unlike set-propagation observ-ers, which are based on observer gain derivation, strip-based observers generally intersect the set of states consistent with the model and the set consistent with the measurements to obtain the corrected state set \citep{conf:althoffJagat}.
+One early example of strip-based observers is a recursive algorithm bounding the state by ellipsoids \citep{conf:1968}.
+Another example based on normalized least-mean-squares is presented in \citep{conf:setmem4LMS}.
+A strip-based state estimation algorithm based on DC programming is proposed in \citep{conf:setmem1dcprogramming}.
+Authors in \citep{conf:set_mem_discriptor} consider linear time-varying descriptor systems for strip-based estimation.
+Strip-baseds observers for nonlinear models are investigated in \citep{conf:setmem5,conf:setmem6,conf:setmem7,conf:setmem8,conf:set-mem-event}.
+They are also used in applications such as underwater robotics \citep{conf:setmem2water}, a leader following consensus problem in networked multi-agent systems \citep{conf:setmem3eventleader}, and localization \citep{conf:setloc}.
+Authors in \citep{conf:disevent} consider a class of discrete time-varying systems with an event-based communication mechanism over sensor networks.
+An interconnected multi-rate system is considered in \citep{conf:intermulti}.
 A strip-based filtering subject to replay attacks and quantization effects is considered in \citep{conf:Franklin_ReplyAttackDistributed} and \citep{conf:Franklin_quantization}, respectively.
 Also, a distributed strip-based estimation and formation control algorithm for a fleet of vehicles is proposed in \citep{conf:vehicleformations}, where the set-based estimation enclosure is guaranteed in spite of the lack of knowledge of the control signal applied by the rest of the vehicles.